The Support of Bin Packing is Exponential: Aggregation of an ILP

-Next, we use the bound $U$ to define a large integer $M$, which we then use to aggregate the constraints.
+Next, we use the bound $U$ to define a large integer $M$, which we then use to aggregate the constraints:

-By giving the upper-bound constraint \eqref{eq: upper bound} the largest weight $M^{d+n}$, we ensure that it may never be broken and thus, keeps the sum of the variables in its range.
-Multiplying both sides of the equations with $1,M,M^2,\dots,M^{d+n}$ generates the following ILP where all variables have to be non-negative integers.
+Multiplying both sides of each constraint with $1,M,M^2,\dots,M^{d+n}$ generates the following ILP where all variables have to be non-negative integers.

-An intuitive view of the aggregation technique is that the resulting single constraints solution is a base $M$ number, where $M$ is a large integer.
-There, the smallest digit represents the solution of the first constraint, the second constraints solution is represented by the second smallest digit and so on.
+An intuitive view of this aggregation technique is that the resulting single constraint solution is a base $M$ number.
+Here, the smallest digit represents the solution of the first constraint, the second smallest digit represents the solution of the second constraint and so on.
+By multiplying the upper-bound constraint \eqref{eq: upper bound} with the largest number $M^{d+n}$, we ensure that it may never be broken and keeps the sum of the variables in its range.

-Next, we show that this ILP can be aggregated into a single equality knapsack constraint by proving that their solutions are identical.
+Next, we show that this ILP can be aggregated into a single equality knapsack constraint by proving that their sets of solutions are identical.